 The DC team is composed of about 20 employees.
-You can find us in (and sometimes on top of) the so called Bacardi Tower in the North of Hamburg, just next to the airport.
+You can find us in the so called Bacardi Tower in the North of Hamburg, just next to the airport.

 DC celebrates its 25th anniversary of foundation and more than 180 installations over the world.

 Ole Olsen buys back the shares from the American media company Gannett and is now, for the first time, the sole shareholder of Digital Collections.